yell/integral/README.md

 ### Usage

-You can use parser and integrator in your C/C++ programs:
+You can also use parser and integrator in your C/C++ programs:
 ```
 #include "ldparser.c"
 #include "integration.c"